Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * localization - for localizing your Layouts and ViewComponents
 * master-detail - for implementing a custom master/detail navigation from an external data source.
 * mega-menu - for building a complex menu with dropdowns and placing custom/personalized content in those dropdowns.
+* migrate-data-to-cms - how to migrate your external data to the Sitefinity CMS using the C# REST SDK
 * native-chat - for creating a NativeChat widget and binding a dropdown to a custom data source.
 * quantum - for working with the Quantum sample demo.
 * react-renderer-front-end - for scripting client side react components
+* registration-widget-with-custom-fields - for addding custom fields to the registration widget.
 * separate-widget-per-component - example on how to create a separate entry for each widget view inside the Select widget dialog.
 * share-data-between-widgets - for sharing data between two widgets in a very early stage of the pipeline before the page is executed.
 * sitefinity-data - basic example for accessing data through OData Web Services and limiting access to the Sitefinity OData service.
 * sitefinity-insight - for submitting custom data to sitefinity insight connector
 * starter-template - for basing your project with everything set-upped.
+* tabs-section - for building custom widget that can be used to create 2 tabs layout
 * widget-library - for building your custom distributed widget libraries and templates.
 Additionally this sample includes information on how to add your own custom scripts alongside the views.
-* tabs-section - for building custom widget that can be used to create 2 tabs layout